Curve (payment card)

-Curve (also known as the Curve card) is a payment card that aggregates multiple payment cards through its accompanying mobile app, allowing a user to make payments and withdrawals from a single card.
+Curve is a fintech company who propose the Curve card, a payment card that aggregates multiple payment cards through its accompanying digital wallet mobile app, allowing a user to make payments and withdrawals from a single card.
 It lets you "switch the bank card you paid with after each transaction is complete."
 Curve named this feature "Back in time".

+The Curve company was acquired by Lloyds Banking Group in November 2025.